Step 4: Consider the Golden Rules when Rating

 Regardless of the amount paid, the analysis will remain positive.
 If the company was exempt from paying taxes, then the impact can be neutral.

-Depending on the net taxes paid, whether it was in full or not, will be expressed through the scale.
-Therefore, the scale of the rating can reflect the breadth, depth, and persistence of the company’s social impact through its contributions.
+Depending on the net taxes paid, whether it was in full or not, will be expressed through the severity.
+Therefore, the severity of the rating can reflect the scale, scope, and irremediability of the company’s social impact through its contributions.

 • If the company evaded taxes, which is a different topic in itself, this means that they are illegally not paying taxes as they should.
 Tax evasion is different from avoidance, where the latter is about companies paying fewer taxes than they should through legal means.

-The scale should capture how much taxes were paid:
+The severity should capture how much taxes were paid:

 • Breadth: consider the absolute amount of taxes paid